FinweLtd/mjpg-streamer/scripts/README.md

 Now you can simply press the power button to restart the stream.

 Now that power button is repurposed, how to gracefully shutdown the system?
-That is the downside... you need to either pull the power plug (not recommended) or SSH to Odroid and type this:
+That is the downside... you need to either pull the power plug out (not recommended) or SSH to Odroid and type this:
 ```
 sudo shutdown now
 ```